Deploying a WebSocket API in Choreo Connect¶

 To communicate via HTTPS without skipping SSL verification (without -k flag), add the cert in the Choreo Connect truststore into the

-Use the following command to log in to the above Choreo Connect cluster (in other words log in to the Choreo Connect adapter).
-When you log in, an access token will be retrieved from Choreo Connect and it will be saved in the apictl.
+You can use the following command to log in to the above Choreo Connect cluster (in other words log in to the Choreo Connect adapter).
+When you log in, an access token will be retrieved from Choreo Connect and saved in apictl.

 apictl mg login dev -u admin -p admin -k